gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/getting_started.md

 ![Automations / Tasks - create task 5](/img/dashboard/automate_tasks/create_task_5.jpg)

 ### 4. Finish task settings
-Finally head over to the `Settings` tab to activate the task and select where (global, cluster, game server) the task should run.
+Finally activate the task and select where (cluster, game server) the task should run.
 Click `Save settings` to save your changes.

 [Learn more about the settings tab >](#settings)